Chair’s Introduction

 All Directors have access to the advice and services of the Company Secretary, who is responsible to the Board for advising the Board on all governance matters, ensuring that Board procedures are properly complied with and that discussions and decisions are appropriately minuted.
 Directors may seek independent professional advice at the Company’s expense in furtherance of their duties as Directors.
 The Board ensures that the Audit and Remuneration Committees are provided with sufficient resources to undertake their duties.

 Training in matters relevant to their role on the Board is available to all Directors.
 New Directors, who have not been employed within the Group prior to appointment, are provided with an induction in order to introduce them to the operations and management of the business.
 All new Directors receive a briefing on their role and duties as a director of a company which has its shares traded on AIM.
-This briefing is conducted by the Company’s advisors.
+This briefing is conducted by the Company’s advisers.

 Information and Support

 In setting the agenda for each Board meeting, the Chair, in conjunction with the Company Secretary, ensures input is gathered from all Directors on matters that should be included.
 Board papers are then issued in advance of meetings to ensure Board members have appropriate detail in regard to matters that will be covered, thereby encouraging openness and healthy debate.
-At a minimum, these board papers include the financial results of the Group and a report from both the Chief Executive Officer and the Chief Financial Officer.
+At a minimum, these Board papers include the financial results of the Group and a report from both the Chief Executive Officer and the Chief Financial Officer.

 In addition, the non-executive Directors have access to, and correspond with, the Group’s Operations Board on an informal basis.
 This allows for better understanding of how the strategy set by the Board is being implemented across the Group.